 An instructor may not give an incomplete unless the learner has requested it.
-If the signed incomplete form is not submitted to the registrar's office by the end of the grading period for that term, a grade of "F" will be recorded.
+If the signed incomplete form is not submitted to the Professional Studies Academic Affairs office by the end of the grading period for that term, a grade of "F" will be recorded.